itscturner/ansible/roles/diskspace/README.md

 diskspace
 =========

-An ansible role to check diskspace.
+An ansible role to monitor diskspace.

 Requirements
 ------------